mdnahian/Common-Hackathon-Projects/README.md

 ### Should not be the only feature of a project:
 1. Tinder, Uber, AirBnB for X
 2. Sentiment analysis of either image or text
-3. Anything meme related
-4. Facial recognition
+3. Facial recognition
-5. Speech to Text or Text to Speech
+4. Speech to Text or Text to Speech
-6. Language Translation
+5. Language Translation

 ## Food
 1. Get ingredients or nutritional value of food from a photo